A G R I C U L T U R AL

 The MAN Impact Accelerator seeks social entrepreneurs from Europe, South Africa, and Brazil to tackle social and environmental challenges through innovative solutions in the transport and logistics industry.
 Social businesses and startups in the key areas agriculture, data analytics (including environmental data), sensors, among others, are invited to apply.
 The program provides indirect grants and support of up to US$50 thousand (no equity or cash) for each startup.
 This also includes free access to coaches and mentors as well as to software and data perks.
 The application deadline is 01 October 2020.

-AWARDS and O T H E R
+AWARDS and O T H E R.

 The African Union (AU) honors outstanding African scientists through the Kwame Nkrumah Scientific Awards.
 The awards program is implemented at national level for young researchers; regional level for women scientists; and continental level open to all scientists.
 The current announcement calls for submissions at the African continental level to recognize outstanding science, for which it awards a prize of US$100 thousand.
 In addition, the AU makes regional awards of US$20 thousand to female scientists.
 The closing date for submissions is 10 November 2019.